stjudecloud/university/docs/pecan/expression/index.md

 **Figure 3: Lasso.** A user can use the lasso feature to populate a table to retrieve a list of sampleIDs for the selected region.

 !!!warning
-Filtering by the sunburst will autopopulate the search with a specific key.
+Filtering by the sunburst will auto-populate the search with a specific key.
 A user can remove the text or click the subtypes on the right to continue exploring.
 !!!